 Addressing the biggest issues of concern that are not being tackled by anyone else.

-Now, you might have a different version but what matters here is that you have a version that you are comfortable with and that provides a focus for your scrutiny activity.
-This will also be helpful when it comes to evaluating and reviewing the work that you have done.
+If you have different version that’s fine – better even.
+What matters is that impact, however you define it, provides a focus for your scrutiny activity.
+Your definition will also be helpful when it comes to evaluating and reviewing the work that you have done.

 Designing the work programme